Sugar Beaster

 1993, 8.5/10

 While the central tracks are harrowing, the album is bookended by two gorgeous moments; on ‘Come Around’ the guitars lock into a mesmerising swirl as Mould simply repeats the title, while ‘Walk Away’ is a lovely organ piece that brings the set to a calm conclusion that seems unlikely during the chaotic rock of ‘JC Auto’ or ‘Tilt’.
 It’s vintage Mould, and it’s far more emotionally convincing than the more commercially oriented Copper Blue, recalling the vintage days of Hüsker Dü.
-The only real weak point on this release is the overlong coda to the otherwise excellent ‘Feeling Better’.
+The weakest point on this terrific EP is the overlong coda to the otherwise excellent ‘Feeling Better’.

-Like all of Sugar’s releases, Beaster should be easy to find cheap, and it’s well worth tracking down.
+Like all of Sugar’s releases, Beaster should be easy to find cheap and it’s worth tracking down.

 Sugar File Under Easy Listening